ajlive/php-http-service/README.md

 }
 ```

-This is the source for `io.Writer`.
+This is the source for `io.Writer` (<https://golang.org/pkg/io/#Writer>; click on the type name "Writer" to go to the source code).
 Because Go got interfaces right its standard library contains some of the most beautiful abstractions I've ever seen, and `io.Writer` is one of the best of a good bunch.

 `io.Writer` unifies all notions of output behind a single abstraction: taking some bytes and ejecting them out somehwere in the wider world.
 And because it's used everywhere in the standard library, you'll discover that _Go's standard library is far more reusable than any dynamic language's standard library._ Static typing combined with a desire for flexibility forced interfaces on Go, and interfaces forced awesomeness on the standard library.